25 Sep 2024 - by 'Maurits van der Schee'

 }

 Note that there is no code change needed for supporting nested structs, maps of structs, slices or any other Go types.
-The code above is implemented in the statistics package of php-observability.
+The code above is implemented in the metrics package of php-observability.

-Since every PHP server can now log to localhost, it cannot be influenced by network congestion.
+Since every PHP server logs to localhost, it will not be influenced by network congestion.
 Since the aggregation is done locally it is also very fast.
 The metrics are exposed in Prometheus (text) format for (human) analysis, but also in (binary) Gob format for efficient scraping by other servers.
 Any installation of the aggregation server can both expose and scrape metrics (from multiple servers), allowing you to create a complex network of scrapers.

 See: https://github.com/mevdschee/php-observability